 Toddlers, or toddler-minded people would be, indeed, are, dangerous with guns.
 But not everyone who has a gun need be a toddler, or toddler-minded, or dangerous.
 This is simple logic.
 Partisan fussing and fuming over the controversy does not change that.
 For stentorian voices to invoke “liberty” or “2nd Amendment Rights” does not practically address the issue of the high rate of death or injury facilitated by easy access to guns.

 But neither does the suggestion that laws be passed and enforced to reduce or prevent access to guns: short time gains here may well generate longer term ills.
 Also, we have to consider the immediate costs of training personnel to enforce such laws and prosecute their offenders.
-(And who is ready to exacerbate our already overgrown penal crowding situations by adding to the prison population?
+And who is ready to exacerbate our already overgrown penal crowding situations by adding to the prison population?
 (And see THE COST OF ARMING SCHOOLS: The Price of Stopping a Bad Guy with a Gun)

 The pass-and-enforce-laws-and-prosecute-offenders proposal comes up in this context, too, with opponents apparently willing to disregard real damage as inconsequential, e.g. merely a cost of having a “free market.”